 You’d be forgiven for feeling overwhelmed at the thought of it, as the sheer volume of stores participating has grown vastly in the UK in recent years – not to mention the question of ethics thrown up by the discount day.

-Most stores slash their prices up to 70%, but one brand took it a step further in 2020.
+Most stores slash their prices up to 70%, but one brand took it a step further for 2020’s discount day.
 Fast fashion retailer Pretty Little Thing, who operate exclusively online, offered a gobsmacking 99% off this Black Friday, much to the shock of their fans.
 Shoppers took to social media to express their disbelief at the cheap prices, with some buying items for as little as 4p.

 ‘How have i just bought 22 actual PLT dresses for £3,’ one Twitter user wrote, while another added, ‘I just bought a coat for 55p I can’t deal.’